kimou6055/WePrompt/Readme.md

 <img   width='400' src="./RavenApi/assets/esprit.png" alt="kimou6055" /></a>

 # WePromt 1.0
-WePrompt is a text generative model that can be an SQLAdvisor, a ProjectAdvisor and more  !
+WePrompt is a powerful text generative model that serves as an SQLAdvisor, a ProjectAdvisor, and much more!
+With its cutting-edge architecture, WePrompt can help guide you through various projects, offering valuable insights and suggestions.

 # Directory structure :
 ├───RavenApi